AlphaRalph/IoTSensorBase/README.md

 Since a Raspberry was already provided by the FH-Wels, there was no need to look for an alternative here.

-The selection of sensors and LTE modul was done by Andre Pervan
+The selection of sensors and LTE modul was done by Andrej Pervan

 <p align="right">(<a href="#top">back to top</a>)</p>